haskell-works/tasty-discover/README.md

 Example: `{-# OPTIONS_GHC -F -pgmF tasty-discover -optF --modules="*CustomTest.hs" #-}`

   - **--modules**: Which test modules to discover (with glob pattern).
+  - **--search-dir**: Where to look for tests.
+This is a directory relative to the location of the source file.
+By default, this is the directory of the source file."
   - **--ignores**: Which test modules to ignore (with glob pattern).
   - **--generated-module**: The name of the generated test module.
   - **--ingredient**: Tasty ingredients to add to your test runner.